 Then, some thought that the body positivity movement was co-opted by specific groups of people, specifically, those with “acceptable” fat bodies, those with a delicate appearance, those with specific demographic characteristics, and so on.
 Many felt excluded from a place that should have been, by definition, universal.

 This led to the development of the body neutrality movement as an alternative.
 The movement is still growing and taking shape today, but it has already become quite popular with those who are tired of diet talk and also tired of self-love as a core idea for their bodies.

 Body neutrality is harder to sell…

-Body positivity has become a bit too commercial, and a bit too “marketing”-related to being taken seriously by many but neutrality is a lot more challenging to sell.
+Body positivity has become a bit too commercial, and a bit too “marketing”-related to be taken seriously by many but neutrality is a lot more challenging to sell.

 The body neutrality movement is not without its detractors.
 Many have pointed out that it can be exclusionary towards those whose bodies are failing, for example, those with disabilities affecting their daily life.

 However, body neutrality and body positivity are not necessarily at odds with each other.
 Some people might find it useful to first consider their body’s achievements and then move on to the point of self-love.
 Others might find that self-love doesn’t really serve their goals or fit their view of themselves.

 How can you apply the body neutrality movement in your life?